Track your WordPress site statistics with Google Analytics.

 You’ll need to agree to the “Google Analytics Terms of Service” to continue.

 On the next page, look for the “Tracking ID”.
 It will look something like UA–90363941–1.
-You’ll need that ID to finish connecting your site to Google Analytics.
-Copy it, and access your Analytics settings.
+You’ll need to copy that ID to finish connecting your site to Google Analytics through Jetpack.

 Paste the entire ID you copied from the Google Analytics site into the “Google Analytics Tracking ID” box.
 After you click “Save Settings” your site will be connected to Google Analytics and start sending data to Google.